June 2025

 CaRES Community Connector, Lori, hosts a monthly breakfast for caregivers across Central Washington to gather, socialize and support one another.
 This group is open to all caregivers of DCYF-involved children including kinship and licensed foster families.
 If you have finalized guardianship or adoption, we’d love to have you, too!
 The group is ever evolving, so feel free to drop in for one month, or many.

-Meet us at 10am on Saturday, February 8th for breakfast at Red Door Cafe in Moses Lake, located at 202 W 3rd Avenue.
-Red Door has graciously offered regular use of their private room for the group.
+Meet us at 10am on Saturday, June 21st for coffee and breakfast at The Drip in Moses Lake, located at 121 W 3rd Avenue.
 We ask that only adults attend and plan to pay for their own coffee or meal, although a purchase is not required to attend.

 Please let Lori know if you plan to attend breakfast by emailing moseslakecares@gmail.com or by texting her at 206-850-4464.